We pledge to change our pricing from ‘charm prices’ ($297) to round numbers ($300).

-- Prices can include or exclude tax, as long as it is clearly communicated.
+- Prices can include or exclude tax and other charges, as long as it is clearly communicated.

 - Currency has to be clearly recognizable (ie CAD/USD vs $).